 - Ring push ups

-Because push ups are an upper-body dominant movement, it only makes sense to strengthen the muscles your’re using outside of just the push up exercise.
+Because push ups are an upper-body dominant movement, it only makes sense to strengthen the muscles you’re using outside of just the push up exercise.

 - Dumbbell rows

-- Any and all triceps exercises (here are the best ones for women!)
+- Any and all triceps exercises (here are the best tricep exercises for women!)

 - Overhead presses (or the exercises in this shoulder workout no equipment)